mattpaletta/typecheck/README.md

 fetch_extern(typecheck https://github.com/mattpaletta/typecheck master)
 ```
 I use `FetchContent` to along with a helper function to grab this library.
 You can see that function here: [fetch_extern](https://github.com/mattpaletta/typecheck/blob/master/cmake/fetch_extern.cmake).
-Alternatively, you can add it as a submodule include the directory:
+Alternatively, you can add it as a git submodule include the directory:
 ```cmake
 add_subdirectory(typecheck)
 ```